• Skip to main content

 Five years ago this summer, I discovered a love of cycling.
 The freedom it provided, the endorphin rush, the distraction-free thinking time.

-Now, I have found myself getting up at 5 in the morning to eat a bowl of peanut butter porridge made with almond milk before a big day’s riding.
+Now, I find myself getting up at 5 in the morning to eat a bowl of peanut butter porridge made with almond milk before a big day’s riding.
 Room temperature overnight oats have been spooned into my mouth a specific number of hours before virtually racing up the Alpe d’Huez.
 I now prep post-ride recovery shakes.
 I also eat a ridiculous amount of peanut butter.

 Not only is eating the right food important, but timing the consumption of these foods matters too.
 If you wait until you feel the hunger pangs when you’re out on a ride before you eat that muesli bar in your jersey pocket, you’ve left it too late.

 However, getting it right can allow you to ride for longer, with more strength and stamina.
 This ultimately allows you to enjoy the bike more or achieve your cycling goals.
-We focus on pre-ride, during and post-ride food.
-Three key areas to get right to maximise your ride.
+We focus on pre-ride, during, and post-ride food—three key areas to get right to maximise your ride.

-Eating while on the ride is important, so we came up with a recipe that is not only tasty, but also packed with the right level of nutrients and a practical answer to the squashed jam sandwich at the bottom of your bag.
+Eating while on the ride is important, so we came up with a recipe that is not only tasty but also packed with the right level of nutrients and a practical answer to the squashed jam sandwich at the bottom of your bag.

-The 3 key ingredients in this recipe for maximum fuelling are: sweet potato, borlotti beans and tortilla wraps.
+The 3 key ingredients in this recipe for maximum fuelling are sweet potato, borlotti beans and tortilla wraps.

 What you’ll need for this recipe… and why